glenngara/glenngara.github.io/_pages/cv.md

 Work Experience
 ------
+**SpeechTherapy.ai**, 2020-Presenter
+Machine learning engineer; Research and development of artificial intelligence in speech therapy

 **DLSU Center for Complexity and Emerging Technologies**, 2017-Present
 PhD researcher on collaboration research networks; Developed an Adversarial Example technique on images; Trains research interns on data science topics